Guatemala - Maya

-The accord defined the Guatemalan nation as ‘multi-ethnic, pluricultural and multilingual', a definition which was to be incorporated into the constitution.
-It promised the introduction of anti-discriminatory legislation and the congressional approval of ILO Convention 169.
+The accord defined the Guatemalan nation as ‘multi-ethnic, pluricultural and multilingual’, a definition which was to be incorporated into the Constitution.
+It promised the introduction of anti-discriminatory legislation and the congressional approval of ILO Convention No. 169.

 It also agreed on a number of measures to increase Mayan participation in society, including the promotion of bilingual education at all levels of the state education system; the official use of indigenous languages within the legal system sanctioned through indigenous legal aid organizations; the training of bilingual judges and interpreters and the provision of special legal defence services for indigenous women.
 In addition, commitment to the principle of municipal autonomy was made through an agreement to reform the municipal code and to strengthen Mayan authorities.

-In 1996, Guatemala ratified the International Labour Organization (ILO) Convention 169 and in May 1999, a national referendum was held on indigenous rights that proposed changes to four points of the constitution.
+In 1996, Guatemala ratified ILO Convention No. 169 and in May 1999, a national referendum was held on indigenous peoples’ rights that proposed changes to four points of the Constitution.
 There was criticism concerning voter intimidation and overtly racist campaigns, which may have affected the outcome.
 In the end the proposal on cultural and linguistic plurality was defeated receiving support from only 43 per cent of voters, who in turn represented barely 19 per cent of the total electorate.

 Human rights, politics and participation